jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

       Answer:
 ```

-#### Execution Rails
+#### Execution Rails for extending logic with Actions

-Execution rails are semantically matched rails extended with the actions library and custom logic, for example:
+Execution rails are semantically matched rails extended with the Actions library and custom logic, for example:

 ```
 {config.yml}